-Sports Injury Treatment in Tampa, Holiday, FL
+Sports Injury Treatment in the Tampa Bay Area

 Sports injuries may be traumatic or repetitive in nature.
 Traumatic injuries may occur during the event or while training for the event.
 Most contact sports have a higher probability of injury that will result in loss of function, swelling, bruising, fracture, or sprain.
 Incidence of mild traumatic brain injury may be a result of contact to the head, neck or face during sport or activity.
 Repetitive injuries may be a result of improper training or mechanics, and may take weeks to months to develop.
 This usually occurs with the gradual onset of pain during or activity.